wialon/gmqtt/README.md

 gmqtt supports MQTT version 5.0 protocol

 #### Version setup
 Version 5.0 is used by default.
-If your broker does not support 5.0 protocol version, client will downgrade to 3.1 and reconnect automatically, but you can also force version in connect method:
+If your broker does not support 5.0 protocol version and responds with proper CONNACK reason code, client will downgrade to 3.1 and reconnect automatically.
+Note, that some brokers just fail to parse the 5.0 format CONNECT packet, so first check manually if your broker handles this properly.
+You can also force version in connect method:
 ```python
 from gmqtt.mqtt.constants import MQTTv311
 client = MQTTClient('clientid')